 This is Reason #2 that scholarly journals are important for researchers: they are a portal to additional research.

-This quote has been attributed to Burke thousands of times, but if you read through his entire corpus, including his letters, you won’t find it.
-The quote actually comes from John Stuart Mill, who noted in an address at the University of St. Andrew on 1 February 1867 that “Bad men need nothing more to compass their ends, than that good men should look on and do nothing.”
+This quotation has been attributed to Burke thousands of times, but if you read through his entire corpus, including his letters, you won’t find it.
+The quote actually comes from John Stuart Mill, who noted in an address at the University of St. Andrew on February 1867, “Bad men need nothing more to compass their ends, than that good men should look on and do nothing.”

 Here is a tutorial video where I discuss the importance of using scholarly publications in your research.